 Acadia Fast Facts

-- Acadia National Park covers a total area of 47,633 acres or 74.6 square miles.
+Acadia covers a total area of 47,633 acres or 74.6 square miles.

-Random Facts About Acadia
+Five Random Facts About Acadia

-- Acadia is the 5th smallest national park in the United States by area, but is routinely in the top 10 in total visitors.
+Acadia is the 5th smallest national park in the United States by area, but is routinely in the top 10 in total visitors.

 Where is Acadia National Park?

 Acadia National Park is located along the Atlantic Coast in the state of Maine.
 Most of the park lands are on Mount Desert Island, though there are also areas on Isle Au Haut and the Schoodic Peninsula.
 The city of Bangor, an hour away, is the closest city of size.
 The town of Bar Harbor is adjacent to the park.
-Further directions and maps can be found at Getting to Acadia.